Adelaide Festival Centre

-History and construction

-Background
+The centre was erected on land between Elder Park and Parliament House, and several historic buildings were demolished to make way for the new project.
+Recently, the external plaza site is undergoing major redevelopment, started in 2016, but the theatre spaces have remained open.
+The car park and plaza area have since been completed as has Festival Tower, and the overall redevelopment is expected to be completed in 2028.

+Development

+Planning

 In the 1960s, the Adelaide Festival of the Arts started to outgrow the city's existing venues, and there was a push to build a "Festival Hall".
 The Adelaide Festival Theatre Act 1964 provided for the erection of the Festival Theatre building.
 The originally proposed site was the Carclew building in North Adelaide, which had been purchased from the Bonython family by the Adelaide City Council for the purposes of building a Festival Hall.

-Liberal state Premier Steele Hall lobbied the Federal Government for tax concessions for a public appeal for the Festival Hall, which was initially unsuccessful, until Prime Minister John Gorton offered Hall either tax concessions or A$100,000.
+Liberal state Premier Steele Hall lobbied the federal government for tax concessions for a public appeal for the Festival Hall, which was initially unsuccessful, until Prime Minister John Gorton offered Hall either tax concessions or A$100,000.
 Hall accepted the money.
 While on a trip to London, Steele Hall visited the Royal Festival Hall on the banks of the River Thames and decided that the banks of the River Torrens was the ideal choice for the site of the Adelaide Festival of the Arts and the cultural heart of the city.
 During this time, the state government changed hands, but the drive for a new centre continued with fervour.
 When Don Dunstan became Premier he expanded the idea into a "Festival Centre", incorporating multiple smaller venues.

 The Lord Mayor of Adelaide, Robert Porter, supported by Dunstan, launched a public appeal to raise funds to build the Festival Centre and establish Adelaide as a significant city in the art world.
 The appeal raised its target within a week, and was soon over-subscribed; the surplus was set aside to create a collection of artworks to grace the new building.

 The building was designed by Hassell, McConnell and Partners for the Adelaide City Council and the Adelaide Festival Centre Trust, and has been "hailed as a major step forward in modern architecture in South Australia".
 It was designed "from the inside out" and is particularly associated with the architect John Morphett AM OBE and Colin Hassell.
 Prior to designing the buildings, Hassell led a team which included Morphett to the United States and Europe to undertake a study of theatre designs.

-The Adelaide City Baths, which had stood on the site since their creation in 1861 and upgraded several times since, including the addition of an Olympic-sized swimming pool in 1940, were demolished in 1969 to make way for the new centre.